Oladotunlaniyan/automating-stuff-with-python/README.md

 # automating-stuff-with-python
-A repo im using to learn python
+A repo I using to learn python

-hoping to finish by Q2
+Successfully finished ✅

+- Over the course of the book I have learnt basic data types and basic automating scripts in Python